pgroonga/pgroonga.github.io/reference/streaming-replication.md

 host    replication     replicator       192.168.0.0/24         md5
 ```

-Create the user for replication on only master:
+Create the user for replication on only primary:

 ```text
 % sudo -H systemctl start postgresql-9.6